alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 ### Performance tweaks
 SSHFS is already natively very fast, but modern SSH [tends to prefer](https://man.openbsd.org/sshd_config.5#Ciphers) the `chacha20-poly1305` cipher when negotiating connections.
 This seems to be good on mobile devices without AES-NI acceleration, and desktop CPUs will have no trouble with this anyway for regular SSH activity like remote shells.

-But since we're intending to transfer large amounts of data through our SSH connection, it might make sense to force the server to prefer a cipher which will be accelerated by AES-NI on most desktop/laptop clients.
+But since we're intending to transfer large amounts of data through our SSH connection, it might make sense to force the server to prefer a cipher which will be accelerated by AES-NI on most desktop/laptop clients, as well as on the server itself.

 We can force the preference to `aes128-gcm` as follows: